tezos/tezos/src/proto/bootstrap/docs/language.md

 VIII - Concrete syntax
 ----------------------

-The structure of the concrete language is extremely simple.
-An expression in the language can only be one of the three following constructs.
+The concrete language is very close to the formal notation of the specification.
+Its structure is extremely simple: an expression in the language can only be one of the three following constructs.

-  1. A constant.
+  1. A constant (integer or string).
   2. The application of a primitive to a sequence of expressions.
   3. A sequence of expressions.

-As in Python or Haskell, the concrete syntax of the language is indentation sensitive.
-The elements of a syntactical block, such as all the elements of a sequence, or all the parameters of a primitive, must be written with the exact same left margin in the program source code.
-This is unlike in C-like languages, where blocks are delimited with braces and the margin is ignored by the compiled.
-The exact parsing policy is described just after.

 ### Constants